 Don Julio 70th Anniversary Añejo is a fine example of cristalino, a new style of tequila recently introduced in the US market.
 Cristalino is essentially añejo that has been filtered (often through charcoal) to remove the naturally occurring color and oaky qualities imparted by the barrel.
 The goal is to create a tequila with the complexity and character of añejo and the crispness of blanco.
 Don Julio 70th achieves this goal with very light vanilla and caramel notes alongside bright agave and citrus flavors.
 The overall character is smooth and subtle but personally, I miss the deeper oaky appeal of a good añejo.

 Patron Extra Añejo made from 100% Weber Blue Agave is aged in American, French, and Hungarian oak barrels for at least 3 years.
-A deep amber pour in the glass begins with whiskey-smoke and aromas of oak and maple.
-The palate is well-balanced with flavors of agave, honey, and vanilla.
-The essence of dried fruit lingers on a long finish.
+A deep amber pour in the glass begins with whiskey-smoke and aromas of oak, honey, and banana.
+It’s dry on the palate with well-balanced with flavors of vanilla, spicy pepper, honey, and light agave.
+The essence of banana and dried fruit lingers on a long, smooth finish.
 The overall experience reminds me very much of sipping cognac.
 Its complexity and smoothness make this extra añejo a personal favorite and one we will add to our home collection.

 Kah…You gotta love the Day of the Dead bottles.
 I would buy this tequila for the bottle alone.
 Inside, the tequila is also quite good.
 We tasted the reposado, made from 100% blue agave and aged for 2 to 12 months in American oak casks.
 Barrel char is evident on the nose.
 On the palate, is light agave fruit with a floral note.
 Overall, well-balanced and moderately complex with long finish.